 The following courses are offered at Middletown Middle School and if taken, a student will earn high school credit upon passing.
 The semester average grade will appear on the high school transcript; however, the grade will not be calculated into the student's high school Cumulative GPA.
 A student who earns a grade of "C" or below, may be encouraged to repeat the same course at the high school, if offered.
 Any course taken in the Middle School, if repeated during the regular school day in high school, must be repeated during the 9th grade year.
 If a student chooses to repeat a course (must have earned a C or below) during the regular school day for which credit has been earned, the higher grade shall replace the lower grade on the student's transcript, but additional credit shall not be granted.
 Credit for a course may only be earned one time.
 All of these courses fulfill the Middletown H.S. graduation requirements in some way.
+Beginning with the class of 2025, Business Technology and Robotics will no longer earn high school credit.

 Course No. Course Name Credits Course No. Course Name Credits 02141 Algebra I 0.5 per sem 01611 Spanish I 0.5 per sem 02131 Adv.
-Geometry 0.5 per sem 6120 Business Technology(sem) 0.5 8801 Robotics (sem) 0.5
+Geometry 0.5 per sem